minetest/minetest/doc/lua_api.md

       -- HUD Scaling multiplier
       -- Equal to the setting `hud_scaling` multiplied by `dpi / 96`
       real_hud_scaling = 1,

+      -- Whether the touchscreen controls are enabled.
+      -- Usually (but not always) `true` on Android.
+      -- Requires at least Minetest 5.9.0.
+      touch_controls = false,
   }
   ```